SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 • Roller

-Ensure your subfloor is clean
+1. Ensure your subfloor is in good condition

-Let your vinyl flooring acclimatise
+2. Let your vinyl flooring acclimatise

-Begin laying your planks
+4. Begin laying your planks

-Continue laying your boards until the floor is covered
+5. Continue laying your boards until the floor is covered

-Maintain your flooring
+6. Maintain your flooring

-Having your flooring installed isn't the end of the process!
+Fitting your LVT flooring isn't the end of the process!
 Taking care of your floor is the same as taking care of anything else – if you put effort into looking after it, it will last for a long time.
 It’s important to keep LVT and vinyl flooring clean and dry if you want to enjoy it for years to come.
 Find out how to take care of your LVT flooring by reading our LVT care guide.

 Order free samples